-We enter into several arrangements that could potentially implicate the Anti-Kickback Statute if the requisite intent were present, such as:
+We have entered, and may continue to enter, into several arrangements that may not fit squarely within enumerated safe harbors and could potentially implicate the Anti-Kickback Statute if the requisite intent were present, such as:

 - Joint Ventures.
-To prove the concept of our ability to work with not-for-profits, we operate one of our centers under a joint venture with a not-for-profit healthcare provider.
-Although we do not expressly seek to enter into new joint ventures, it is possible that the government payor landscape in certain markets we may attempt to enter in the future may make entering into additional joint ventures attractive.
-Investment interests in the joint venture may not fully satisfy a safe harbor.
-Although failure to comply with a safe harbor does not render an arrangement illegal under the federal Anti-Kickback Statute, an arrangement that does not operate within a safe harbor may be subject to increased scrutiny and the Office of Inspector General (the "OIG") of HHS has warned health care entities in the past that certain joint venture relationships have a potential for abuse.
-Joint ventures that fall outside the safe harbors are evaluated on a case-by-case basis under the federal Anti-Kickback Statute.
-In this regard, we have endeavored to structure our joint venture to satisfy as many elements of the applicable safe harbor for investments in small entities as we believe are commercially reasonable.
+We operate one of our centers, our Sacramento, California center, under a joint venture with a not-for-profit healthcare provider and may enter other joint ventures with providers and payors in the future.
+The Office of Inspector General (the "OIG") of the Department of Health and Human Services ("HHS") has warned healthcare entities in the past that certain joint venture relationships have a potential for abuse.
+We have endeavored to structure our joint venture to satisfy as many elements of the applicable safe harbor for investments in small entities as we believe are commercially reasonable.
 For example, we believe that these investments are offered and made by us on a fair market value basis and provide returns to the investors in proportion to their actual investment in the venture. - Discounts.
 Our centers sometimes acquire certain items and services at a discount that may be reimbursed by a federal healthcare program.
-We endeavor to structure our vendor contracts that include discount or rebate provisions to comply with the federal Anti-Kickback Statute safe harbor for discounts. - Sales Forces and Participant Recruitment.
+We endeavor to structure our vendor contracts that include discount or rebate provisions to comply with the federal Anti-Kickback Statute safe harbor for discounts. - Sales Force and Participant Recruitment.
 We employ our own sales force and attempt to meet the Anti-Kickback safe harbor for bona fide employment.